DinoNuggies4665/GoongaMiners/README.md

 GoongaMiners
 ========

 GoongaMiners is a monke game designed after the feeling of playing in the backyard with sticks.
-GoongaMiners uses Minetest and MineClone2 (a subgame for Minetest) as a base, I am planning on making my own textures for everything in the future.
+GoongaMiners uses Minetest and MineClone2 (a subgame for Minetest) as a base.
+I am planning on making my own textures for everything in the future, and making a release that includes binaries for Windows and Linux.

 # Building